CapaCity-Team/EVStationSimulator/docs/user.md

 - Description: Returns the energy consumption of the vehicle.

-#### `@property velocity(self):`

-- Description: Returns the velocity of the vehicle.

 ### Movement

 #### `move(self, distance: float) -> float:`

-- Description: Moves the vehicle by a specified distance, updates the battery level, and returns the time taken.
+- Description: Moves the vehicle by a specified distance, updates the battery level.
-- Returns: The time taken to move the vehicle by the specified distance.
+- Returns: Does not return anything.
+- Raises: NegativeBatteryLevel exception if the battery level becomes negative.

 ### Battery and Charging

-#### `capacity(self) -> float:`

-- Description: Calculates the current capacity of the vehicle based on the battery level.
-- Returns: The current capacity of the vehicle.

 #### `capacity_left(self) -> float:`

+- Description: Calculates the capacity left in the vehicle based on the battery level.
+- Returns: The capacity left in the vehicle.

+#### `capacity_used(self) -> float:`

-- Description: Calculates the remaining capacity of the vehicle based on the battery level.
+- Description: Calculates the capacity used by the vehicle based on the battery level.
-- Returns: The remaining capacity of the vehicle.
+- Returns: The capacity used by the vehicle.

 #### `is_charged(self) -> bool:`